rizzo-ssc-spc/vs-code-gc-html-snippets/README.md

 ## How to install in VS Code

+Code snippets is a santard VS code feature.
 The easiest way to use these snippets is to load them into VS Code as an HTML snippet file.
-This is a standard VS Code feature, and the steps below are written for someone who has not used snippets before.

 ### Option A: install into your VS Code user snippets folder (recommended)

-1. Open the workspace that contains this folder in VS Code.
+1. Open the workspace that contains the folder with the gc-web-snippets.code-snippets file in VS Code.
 2. In the Explorer, open the file named gc-web-snippets.code-snippets.
 3. Select all of the content in the file and copy it.
 4. Open the Command Palette with Ctrl+Shift+P.